The Snowflake Inc. (SNOW) Stock Is Headed for a Correction

 Sponsored

-It is also essential to consider SNOW stock ratios like the price-to-sales ratio, which is 24.44 for the last year.Likewise, its price to free cash flow for the last twelve months stands at 118.59.
-SNOW’s price to book ratio for the most recent quarter was 8.29, resulting in an 11.53 price to cash per share for the period.
+Additionally, it is important to take into account SNOW stock ratios, including its price-to-sales ratio, which is 24.26 for the last tewlve months.Likewise, its price to free cash flow for the last twelve months stands at 117.74.
+SNOW’s price to book ratio for the most recent quarter was 8.89, resulting in an 11.45 price to cash per share for the period.

 How does Snowflake Inc. (SNOW) stock rate among analysts?
 Buy, sell, or hold?